aeternity/protocol/node/api/channels_api_usage.md

 node to respond with a `pong` control frame to every `ping` received as well as enhanced the State Channel's WebSocket API with the option of sending data frames that act like the corresponding control frames.
-Depending on the environment to be ran, the client can use either approach.
+Depending on the environment to be run, the client can use either approach.

-If no frames had been received for 1 minute, the node will consider the connection to the client to be lost.
+If no frames have been received for 1 minute, the node will consider the connection to the client to be lost.

 A data frame `ping` message has the following structure: